IanKulin/ssl-monitor/README.md

 The notification system uses a simple, predictable approach:

-1. **Unified Thresholds**: Dashboard color thresholds control both UI display and notification triggers
+1. Dashboard color thresholds control both UI display and notification triggers
-2. **Status Change Detection**: Notifications only sent when a site's status changes (normal → warning → critical)
+2. Notifications only sent when a site's status changes (normal → warning → critical)
-3. **Per-Service Control**: Each notification service can be enabled/disabled for warning and critical levels independently
+3. Each notification service can be enabled/disabled for warning and critical levels independently
-4. **No Spam**: Sites at the same status level don't generate repeat notifications
+4. Sites at the same status level don't generate repeat notifications
+5. Changing threshold settings immediately updates notification status without re-scanning certificates

 ### Example Behavior